h-griffin/datingapp/README.md

 - stongly typed
 - set props in cloudinary settings .cs
 - add in application service extensions
-- access config via cloudinary settings class in spplication service extensions
+- access config via cloudinary settings class in application service extensions

 ## adding photo service
 - adding deleting photos
 - one responsibility
-    - receice file
+    - receive file
-    - upload and receive url from clud
+    - upload and receive url from cloud
     - upload results to who needs it

-- interface photo servece
+- interface photo service
 - each phot has public id, use this to delete
 - implement interface in photo service
 - new account settings must be